-Form of Benefit Settlem ent Elected by Member Lump sum: 70% of active and deferred members under age 55, and 50% of active and deferred members over age 55, elect to receive their benefit entitlement in a lump sum Annuity purchase: All remaining members are assumed to elect to receive their benefit entitlement in the form of a deferred or immediate pension.
+Form of Benefit Settlement Elected by Member

+Lump sum: 70% of active and deferred members under age 55, and 50% of active and deferred members over age 55, elect to receive their benefit entitlement in a lump sum.
+Annuity purchase: All remaining members are assumed to elect to receive their benefit entitlement in the form of a deferred or immediate pension.
 These benefits are assumed to be settled through the purchase of deferred or immediate annuities from a life insurance company.
-Basis for Benefits Assu med to be Settled through a Lump Sum Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B Interest rate: 1.80% per year for 10 years, 3.30% per year thereafter (2.16% per year for 10 years, 3.18% per year thereafter, for solvency liability adjustment).
-Basis for Benefits Assu med to be Settled through the Purchase of an Annuity Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014Publ) with fully generational improvements using CPM Scale B Adjustment to mortality rates: Above mortality rates reduced by 10% to reflect super-standard mortality Interest rate: 2.90% (2.83% for solvency liability adjustment) per year based on a duration of 11.67 years determined for the liabilities assumed to be settled through the purchase of an annuity.
+Basis for Benefits Assur med to be Settled through a Lump Sum Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B. Interest rate: 4.40% per year for all future years (2.88% per year for 10 years, 3.60% per year thereafter, for solvency liability adjustment).
+Basis for Benefits Assu med to be Settled through the Purchase of an Annuity Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B. Adjustment to mortality rates: Above mortality rates reduced by 10% to reflect super standard mortality.
+Interest rate: 4.86% (3.48% for solvency liability adjustment) per year based on a duration of 9.42 years determined for the liabilities assumed to be settled through the purchase of an annuity.

-Post-retirement per nsion increases:
+Post-retirement

-Year Rate
+pension increases: Year Rate

-2022 1.45%

-2023 1.66%
+2023 0.85%

-2024 1.66%
+2024 0.66%

-2025 1.52%
+2025 0.69%

-2026 1.17%
+2026 0.00%

+2027 1.93%

-2027 onwards 0.00%
+2028 onwards 0.36%

+Retirement Age

-Retirement Age Benefits assumed to be payable through a lump sum: Members are assumed to retire with a 50% probability at the age that maximizes the value of their entitlement from the Plan and a 50% probability at the member's earliest unreduced age in accordance with applicable legislation and based on the eligibility requirements that have been met at the valuation date Benefits assumed to be settled through the purchase of an annuity: Members are assumed to retire at the age that maximizes the value of their entitlement from the Plan, based on the eligibility requirements that have been met at the valuation date Grow-in: The benefit entitlement and assumed retirement age of Ontario members whose age plus service equals at least 55 at the valuation date reflect their entitlement to grow into early retirement subsidies Other Assumptions
+that maximizes that 50% probability a accordance with sumed to retire with a 50% probability at the age he value of their entitlement from the Plan and a at the member's earliest unreduced age in applicable legislation and based on the eligibility at have been met at the valuation date

+settled through the Members are assumed to retire at the age that maximizes the value of their entitlement from the Plan, based on the eligibility requirements that have been met at the valuation date

+Grow-in: members whose ement and assumed retirement age of Ontario age plus service equals at least 55 at the flect their entitlement to grow into early retirement

+Other Assumptions

-Other Accumptions Final average earnings: Based on actual pensionable earnings over the averaging period Family composition: Same as for going concern valuation Maximum pension limit: \$3,245.56 for 2021 increasing at 2.08% per year for 10 years, 3.06% per year thereafter (2.06% per year for 10 years, 2.70% for solvency liability adjustment) Termination expenses: \$75,000
+Final average earnings: Based on actual pensionable earnings over the averaging period

+Family composition: Same as for goir ng concern valuation

+Maximum pension limit: 23 increasing at 2.72% per year for all future r year for 10 years, 2.70% for solvency liability

+Termination expenses: \$100,000